Code-Institute-Submissions/self-isolation-watch/testing.md

 ### Javascript validation
-- My javascript code had no errors, but did have 3 warnings.
-The warnings were about the use of keywords such as `let` and `const`, to avoid any issues with this, in the future i would ensure that all of my JS functions had an `error` response, if anything i was using, was not supported in the users browser.
-Similar to the error function i used for the creation of my copy to clipboard function.
+- My javascript code had no errors but did have 3 warnings.
+The warnings were about the use of keywords such as `let` and `const`, to avoid any issues with this, in the future I would ensure that all of my JS functions had an `error` response, if anything I was using, was not supported in the users' browser.
+Similar to the error function I used for the creation of my copy to clipboard function.
 ```
 clipboard.on('error', function(e) {
 alert("Oops, it looks like this function isn't supported on your browser!
 Don't worry, Just copy this: https://self-isolation-watch.herokuapp.com/");